jarad/MWBDSSworkshop/README.md

 Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

-# Install the ISDSWorkshop R package
+## Install the ISDSWorkshop R package

 1. Start RStudio (or R GUI if you did not install RStudio).
 1. At the command prompt (`>`) in the Console window, type `install.packages("ISDSWorkshop")`.
 This will install a number of other packages including ggplot2, gridExtra, knitr, plyr, reshape2, and rmarkdown.
 1. To check that everything installed properly, type `library(ISDSWorkshop)` at the command prompt.
 If there is no message, then everything installed properly.

+## Start the workshop

+To start the workshop (this will be done at the ISDS conference), start R and type

+    library(ISDSWorkshop)
+    workshop()